Removal from the list of workers subject to reinforced individual health monitoring

 In line with the reform introduced by law no. 2021-1018, known as the "occupational health law" of August 2, 2021, decree no. 2025-355 of April 18, 2025 has been published in order to optimize medical resources, with the aim of redeploying them on :

-Thus, as of October 1, 2025, this text excludes from the list of employees entitled to Enhanced Individual Monitoring (EIM) workers who may be assigned to a position requiring a driving license (article R. 4323-56 of the French Labor Code) or electrical clearance (article R. 4544-10 of the French Labor Code).
-In place of the SIR, it makes authorization to operate certain equipment and authorization to carry out live work or operations in the vicinity of bare live parts subject to the issue of a certificate valid for five years, justifying the absence of medical contraindications.
+Thus, since October 1, 2025, this text excludes from the list of employees entitled to Enhanced Individual Monitoring (SIR) those workers who may be assigned to a position requiring a driving license (Article R. 4323-56 of the Labor Code) or electrical certification (Article R. 4544-10 of the Labor Code).
+Instead of SIR, it makes the issuance of driving authorization and electrical certification for live work or operations in the vicinity of exposed live parts contingent upon the possession of a certificate valid for five years proving the absence of medical contraindications.

 Stemming from the reform of Law no. 2016-1088 of August 8, 2016, known as the "Labor Law", Article L. 4624-2 of the Labor Code states that any worker assigned to a position presenting particular risks to their health or safety or to that of their colleagues or third parties evolving in the immediate work environment benefits from a CRS of their state of health.
 Positions presenting particular risks are listed in article R. 4624-23 of the French Labor Code, and are as follows:

-- those whose assignment is subject to a specific professional aptitude test, as is the case for workers holding a driving license and those authorized to carry out operations on or near electrical installations;
+2. those whose assignment is conditional on a specific professional aptitude test, as is the case for workers who hold a driver's license and those authorized to perform operations on or near electrical installations;

 To qualify for a CRS, employees must undergo a medical examination prior to being assigned to the position (replacing the information and prevention visit), and this examination must be renewed at intervals of no more than 4 years, plus interim visits.
 The aim of this follow-up is :